batools package

 Python package name (foo_bar -> bafoobar).

-property name_python_package_meta: str
+property name_python_package_codegen: str

-The name of our meta Python package.
+The name of our codegen Python package.

 property name_python_package_tests: str